urbanjost/M_sets/README.md

 ## Description

-Set-operations compare the elements in two sets to find commonalities differences, and membership.
+Set-operations compare the elements in two sets to find commonalities, differences, and membership.

 M_set(3f) is a Fortran module comprising a small group of set-functions